Lu.i experiment

 Make sure that Lu.i’s membrane is connected to both the oscilloscope and the current source.
 A second set of cables allows you to read out the voltage at the lower node of \(R_\text{sense}\) at the same time such that you can calculate the voltage drop across the resistor and thus the current.

-• Now measure about 20 firing frequencies as a function of the voltage drop in a range from \(1.75V\) to \(5V\) (here referring to the absolute potential).
+Set the leak potential at its minimum.
+Now measure about 20 firing frequencies as a function of the input current to Lu.i.’s membrane.
+Make sure that the controlling voltage drop \(U\) measured on the oscilloscope is in a range of \(1.75V\) to \(5V\).